sonalnandurkar123/Shopify-Theme/README.md

 #Pre-requisites:

-Setup the development environment in your local machine i used gulp workflow environment for development.
+1.Setup the development environment in your local machine i used gulp workflow environment for development.
-Sublime text
+2.Sublime text
-Install yarn
+3.Install yarn
-Learn liquid coding
+4.Learn liquid coding
-HTML
+5.HTML
-CSS
+6.CSS
-Javascript
+7.Javascript
-Bootstrap
+8.Bootstrap

 This is the link of my custom theme clothing stand: